Lecture 5

 - We could even apply CSS to all elements of a certain type, using CSS selectors:

-<!DOCTYPE html> <html lang="en"> <head> <style> body { text-align: center; } header { font-size: large; } main { font-size: medium; } footer { font-size: small; } </style> <title>css3</title> </head> <body> <header> John Harvard </header> <main> Welcome to my home page! </main> <footer> Copyright © John Harvard </footer> </body> </html>
+<!DOCTYPE html> <html lang="en"> <head> <style> body { text-align: center; } header { font-size: large; } main { font-size: medium; } footer { font-size: small; } </style> <title>css3</title> </head> <body> <header> John Harvard </header> <main> Welcome to my home page! </main> <footer> Copyright © John Harvard </footer> </body> </html>- Notice that now we can use

-to select those elements, without attaching a class to them in the HTML.
+bodyandheaderto select those elements, without attaching a class to them in the HTML.

 - Notice that now we can use